 3. Cost-Effective IT

-Cost-effective IT spending isn’t about providing services more cheaply – but more efficiently.
-These types of cost savings are often touted as a typical benefit of using a managed IT service – but how does that work?
-How can partnering with an MSP provide greater ROI on your IT spending?
+Cost-effective IT spending involves providing services that are more efficient as opposed to cheap.
+Although these cost savings are considered as a typical benefit of using managed IT services, how can partnering with an MSP provide greater ROI on your IT spending?
 Let’s take a look.

 4. Guaranteed Response Times

 Rapid response times, knowledgeable personnel, and courteous service are vital to the success of any good MSP.
-And because the primary responsibility of an MSP’s help desk is to be good at what they do – they can focus on that job much more easily than in-house IT staff.
+Since the primary responsibility of an MSP’s help desk is to demonstrate their expertise to deliver peak efficiency, they can focus on that job more easily than in-house IT staff.

-Improved productivity is a corollary benefit to all the other items discussed here.
+Improved productivity is one of the most important benefits of all.
 If you are interested in managed IT services, chances are that your technology infrastructure is critical to the success of your business.
-And anything that improves the availability, scalability, and security of your environment will likely make your people and your business more productive.
+Anything that improves the availability, scalability, and security of your environment will likely make your employees and business more productive.

-In any case, the faster any IT issue is discovered, evaluated, and remediated, the less productivity will be lost.
-And in that regard, the best MSPs have a decided advantage over the average internal IT support staff.
+In any case, the faster any IT issue is discovered, evaluated, and remediated, the lower the impact to your productivity will be.
+That’s why the best MSPs have an advantage over internal IT support staff.

-MSPs should have tools in place to monitor your systems and alert the help desk to problems and/or outages.
-They also have the people in place to respond to typical user requests and incidents quickly and efficiently.
-And, if something more catastrophic happens, they should have the senior staff available to “swarm” the problem and get it resolved as efficiently as possible.
+MSPs have the right tools to monitor your systems and alert the help desk to problems and outages.
+They also have seasoned IT professionals ready to respond to typical user requests and incidents quickly and efficiently.
+If something more catastrophic happens, they should have the senior staff available to tackle the problem and get it resolved as efficiently as possible.

 6. Improved Scalability